edgedb/edgedb/docs/edgeql/parameters.rst

   select <int64>$a + <int64>$b;
   select BlogPost filter .id = <uuid>$blog_id;

-Note that we provided an explicit type cast before the parameter; this is required for all parameters.
-This way, EdgeDB can strongly type all expressions involving parameters and enforce the parameter types when the query is executed.
+Note that we provided an explicit type cast before the parameter.
+This is required, as it enables EdgeDB to enforce the provided types at runtime.

 Usage with clients
 ------------------

-**REPL**
+REPL
+^^^^

 When you include a parameter reference in an EdgeDB REPL, you'll be prompted interactively to provide a value or values.